The Mandalorian and Grogu: Background

 Director Jon Favreau had pitched an idea for a Star Wars television series featuring Mandalorians to Lucasfilm president Kathleen Kennedy in 2017.
 Dave Filoni, an executive producer on the animated series Star Wars: The Clone Wars (2008–2020) and Star Wars Rebels (2014–2018), was also conceiving a Mandalorian-focused series and Kennedy suggested they work together.
 This led to the creation of The Mandalorian, the first live-action Star Wars television series, which debuted with the launch of the streaming service Disney+ in November 2019.
-Shortly after the premiere, Walt Disney Studios's chief creative officer (CCO) Alan F. Horn said a film featuring the series' titular bounty hunter, Din Djarin, could be developed if the series was a success.
+Shortly after the premiere, Walt Disney Studios's chief creative officer (CCO) Alan F. Horn said a film featuring the titular bounty hunter, Din Djarin, could be developed if the series was a success.
 The next month, Favreau said there was an opportunity to explore the series' characters in Star Wars films or spin-off television series.

 The Mandalorian's bounty at the start of the series is "the Child", colloquially known as "Baby Yoda" by viewers, who is an infant of the same species as Yoda.
 The character is created with animatronics and puppetry, augmented with visual effects.
 He becomes the Mandalorian's ward, and is revealed in the second season to be named Grogu.
 In September 2020, The Mandalorian co-star Giancarlo Esposito said the second season lays the groundwork for "the depth and breadth that's going to come in season three and season four".
 The next month, Favreau and star Pedro Pascal said they were open to the Mandalorian appearing in a Star Wars film, but Favreau was in no rush to do this.
 Favreau began writing the fourth season by late May 2022, and completed the scripts with Filoni by February 2023.
 Filming for the season was scheduled to begin that September, but this was delayed by the 2023 Hollywood labor disputes.
 In November, Filoni revealed that he was now the CCO at Lucasfilm and would be directly involved in the planning of future films and series.